mozilla-bteam/bmo/README.rst

 account to first setup, then modify the settings of that account: Right Click the account in the left side bar > Settings > Server Settings.
 Update the server settings to match those listed above.
 Afterwards, you may update the account name to be vagrant@bmo-web.vm.
-Thunderbird will now pull email from bmo.
+Thunderbird will now pull email from BMO.
 You can try it out by commenting on a bug.

 .. _`Thunderbird's`: https://www.mozilla.org/en-US/thunderbird/